top of page

 A Purpose-Driven Journey

 Paul’s path into human services was not a straight line, but it was always guided by purpose.
-After exploring different academic and work experiences, including time spent farming and working in retail, Paul discovered what truly mattered to him, supporting people in ways that center dignity, choice, and humanity.
+After exploring various academic and work experiences, including time spent farming and working in retail, Paul discovered what truly mattered to him: supporting people in ways that center dignity, choice, and humanity.
 Early in his career, a simple statement from a house manager left a lasting impression.

 “I might be your boss in that I schedule your shifts and submit your payroll.
 But the residents?
 That’s who you work for.”